What France achieved

 International visits on previous nuclear weapon sites :

 o On the previous facilities of fissile material production for nuclear weapons on the sites of Pierrelatte and Marcoule.
-Three visits were organized : the first on September the 16th of 2008 for more than forty representatives of States member of the Conference on disarmament, the second on March the 16th of 2009 for about twenty of non-governmental experts, and the third on July the 3rd of 2009 for about thirty of international journalists.
+Several visits were organized, the last one was held on February 5th 2020 for forty representatives of States member to the Conference on Disarmament.

 o On the Luxeil airbase in April 2015, of which the nuclear weapons stores are now empty.